Montenegro Stock Exchange

 The Montenegro Stock Exchange (MNSE) (Montenegrin: Montenegroberza AD) is a stock exchange located in Podgorica, Montenegro.
 It is Montenegro's only stock exchange.

 The MNSE was founded 1993, and is a member of the World Federation of Exchanges, Federation of European Securities Exchanges and Federation of Euro-Asian Stock Exchanges.
-As of 10 January 2011 it fully incorporated NEX Stock Exchange, also in Podgorica, forming a single Montenegrin capital market.
+As of 10 January 2011, it fully incorporated NEX Stock Exchange, also in Podgorica, forming a single Montenegrin capital market.

 Trading on the MNSE consists of short and long term securities, six investment funds, bonds, and shares from government funds portfolios.
 The MONEX20 and MONEXPIF are the principal stock indices of the Montenegro Stock Exchange.

-The Montenegro Stock Exchange is a member of the Federation of Euro-Asian Stock Exchanges.

 History

 Montenegro Stock Exchange was established in June 1993, pursuant to the Law on Money and the Capital Market.
 The first shareholders of the Stock Exchange were the state itself and four national banks: